majimearun/search-engine/README.md

 **Note**: Currently only one wildcard character `*` is supported per query word (though each query word in the query string can have its wildcard character), so a query like `p*yth*n` is translated to `p*n` in the backend.

-Additionally while using wildcard characters in a phrase query, it is retirved as on **OR** query on the biwords instead of an **AND** query.
+Additionally while using wildcard characters in a phrase query, it is retrieved as on **OR** query on the biwords instead of an **AND** query.

-**Wildcard queries are automtically identified** and then queried on, and don't need any extra effort on the user's part.
+**Wildcard queries are automatically identified** and then queried on, and don't need any extra effort on the user's part.

-**TODO:** The search functionality will now consider any `*` as a wildcard query, so I am currently building an option to turn wilcard querying off so they can search for test containing an actual `*` in them.
+**TODO:** The search functionality will now consider any `*` as a wildcard query, so I am currently building an option to turn wildcard querying off so they can search for test containing an actual `*` in them.

 ### Ranking